Last updated on November 13, 2025

 Best light trails and shows in and around Bristol

-Following on from the success of last year’s Evolution drone show, the Celestial team are returning this year with a new show based on Charles Dickens’ A Christmas Carol.
-The animated show will tell the heartwarming story of Ebenezer Scrooge all through the power of drones.
-Food stalls with festive favourites, plus DJs will be there before and after the show, making it a fully festive night.
+Following on from the success of the Evolution drone show and the one based on Charles Dickens’ A Christmas Carol, the Celestial team are returning this year with WILD.
+You will enjoy seeing the animal kingdom in this animated light show.
+Food stalls with festive favourites, plus DJs, will be there before and after the show, making it a fully festive night.

-Like last year, the show will be held at the Gloucestershire County Cricket Club in Bristol for three nights only from 19-21 December.
+The show will be held at the Seat Unique Stadium in Bristol for two nights only from 20-21 December.

 Christmas at Stourhead